 Have refreshments of the deceased favourite foods – recipes they were known for or even just their favourites.
 Meat pies for a footy loving person, Hire a Mr Whippy van for someone who loved their ice-cream at the beach, have a high tea, a popcorn machine for a movie lover, whatever represents the deceased.

-These are just a few ideas to help you plan a memorial after a loved one has been cremated.
+These are just a few ideas to help you plan a funeral service after a loved one has been cremated.
 Of course, it may just be that you don’t want any extras like this and a most beautiful farewell can still be created and presented without something beyond the usual.

 After a loved one dies is a time of grief and stress, but sometimes being involved in putting something extra together for a service can keep you occupied and your mind and energies busy at a time when you often feel lost for something to do.
 You may also have extended family or friends who ask what they can do to contribute.
 Giving someone one of these tasks to organise can help them feel included.

-Let us help you say goodbye on your terms, by providing a high-quality cremation service at an affordable price.
-We would be honoured to support you in planning a befitting memorial ceremony – whether that’s entirely family-led, or with our dedicated celebrant team.
+Let us help you say goodbye on your terms, by providing a high-quality funeral service at an affordable price.
+We would be honoured to support you in planning a ceremony that’s right for you and your family with our dedicated funeral team.

-Learn more about Bare Memorials by clicking the below button, or call 1800 202 901.
+Learn more about Bare Funerals by clicking the below button, or call 1800 071 176.